apache/flink/docs/streaming_guide.md

 </div>
 </div>

-The Cross transformation combines two DataStreams into one DataStream.
+The Cross transformation combines two `DataStream`s into one `DataStream`.
 It builds all pairwise combinations of the elements of both input DataStreams in the current window, i.e., it builds a temporal Cartesian product.
+The user can also supply a custom cross function to control the produced elements

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">